Copyright 2011 by Gary Pullman

-However, after World War II, more and more villains turned out to be products of scientific misconduct and the hubris that typically produced such misbehavior, as scientists more and more tried to play God (although, even then, initially, these antagonists had literary antecedents, such as H. G. Wells’ Dr. Moreau, the incompetent scientists from his novel The Food of the Gods, or the perennial Victor Von Frankenstein, from Mary Shelley’s novel.
+However, after World War II, more and more villains turned out to be products of scientific misconduct and the hubris that typically produced such misbehavior, as scientists more and more tried to play God (although, even then, initially, these antagonists had literary antecedents, such as H. G. Wells’ Dr. Moreau, the incompetent scientists from his novel The Island of Dr. Moreau, or the perennial Victor Von Frankenstein, from Mary Shelley’s novel.
 To be sure, as The Exorcist, The Amityville Horror, Poltergeist, and King Kong, among many others, indicate, traditional monsters still showed up on the silver screen with alarming frequency.
 However, more and more often, these monsters had to compete with test tube rivals, horrors spawned from Petri dishes, and the vile and wicked products of coiled tubes running in and out of various flasks and beakers (in scenes that looked more alchemical than chemical).

 Science fiction and horror merged.
 It became difficult to tell one genre from the other.
 Perhaps this hybridization is what led, eventually, to the “cross-genre” genre, wherein adventure, comedy, espionage, horror, mystery, romance, science fiction, the thriller, and even the Western are sometimes blended together, as in the novels of Dean Koontz and Stephen King.

 In any event, one of the results of these developments was a revisiting of women by horror-science fiction writers, both male and female, and an overhaul of her image--or, rather, a transformation of her image.
 In fact, in some instances, she became so distorted as to be almost unrecognizable.
 In the process, she exposes some of the insecurities, anxieties, prejudices, biases, fears, and misogynistic attitudes of those who have created her anew, in their own images.
 Pygmalion, the eternal sculptor of the feminine form, is alive and well, although he sometimes changes not only his sex but also the tools of his trade.
-For example, as mentioned, he is sometimes male, sometimes female, and, nowadays, he more often uses words and paper (or computer software) instead of a hammer, a chisel, and a block of marble,.
+For example, as mentioned, he is sometimes male, sometimes female, and, nowadays, he more often uses words and paper (or computer software) instead of a hammer, a chisel, and a block of marble.
 Chipping away at his raw materials, actual women, until, little by little, an attitude, a belief, a dream, a fear, a prejudice, a sexist notion, a value at a time, he his (or her) vision emerges, and Woman Reborn is created as the ideal--Pygmalion’s own, that is--of what Woman was meant to be (but, fortunately, seldom or never is).

 |The Warrior and the Sorceress|